 My spotter missed grabbing me and I put my right foot out to catch myself.
-I was able to get the weight up and back on the rack but I knew something was up.
+I was able to get the weight up and back on the rack, but I knew something went wrong.
 My back began to tighten and I could barely walk.
-As it got worse I found I could barely lift my left leg, and only through excruciating pain.
+As it got worse, I could barely lift my left leg, and only did so through excruciating pain.

 This was a real wake up call.
 If I couldn’t move or lift, I couldn’t work.

-One of Bull’s friends, Dick Schuller (also an athletic coach) saw me limping around and asked what was up.
-I told him what had happened, and he pointed towards the kettlebells in the corner that no one used and told me if I used them they would strengthen my back and joints.
+One of Bull’s friends, Dick Schuller (also an athletic coach) saw me limping around and asked what happened.
+After giving an explanation, he pointed towards the kettlebells in the corner that no one used and told me they would strengthen my back and joints.
 He set me up with a guy named Tom Corrigan to learn how to use them.

-After a short workout I felt like my whole body had been changed for the better.
+After a single workout, I felt like my whole body had been changed for the better.
 Within a very short period of time, I was able to easily run 5K without even training and felt much looser and mobile.

-The cardio was one of the biggest surprises.
-As a powerlifter, my goal was to lift as much as I could in one lift, which gave me the ability to be very explosive for a very short period of time, but it did very little for my cardiovascular health, and it had also made me very tight, which meant as I was getting close to lifting at my maximum potential I also increased my potential for injury... which as mentioned I had started experiencing more frequently.
+The cardio was one of the biggest surprises and kettlebell benefits of this training.
+As a powerlifter, my goal was to lift as much as I could in one lift, which gave me the ability to be very explosive for a very short period of time.
+While beneficial to more strength, it did very little for my cardiovascular health.
+Powerlifting also made me very tight, which meant as I was getting close to lifting at my maximum potential I also increased my potential for injury.
+This was something I started to experience more frequently.

 The more I used kettlebells, the more I realized this is how we are supposed to move, in complex coordinated movements.
 A series of levers and counterbalances to help you do the work while keeping you safe.